GijsKassenaar/TinyZero/README.md

 TinyZero is a reproduction and extension of [DeepSeek R1 Zero](https://github.com/deepseek-ai/DeepSeek-R1) on the **Countdown** (arithmetic expression search) and multiplication tasks, built on top of [veRL](https://github.com/volcengine/verl).

-This fork adds a **compute‑efficient adaptive rollout curriculum** for RL with long‑context reasoning models, plus tooling to run ablations, log rich diagnostics, and evaluate trained checkpoints reproducibly.
+On top of the original setup, this codebase adds a **compute‑efficient adaptive rollout curriculum** for RL with long‑context reasoning models, plus tooling to run ablations, log rich diagnostics, and evaluate trained checkpoints reproducibly.

 > Key result (Countdown): a 1.5B DeepSeek‑distilled model trained with our **adaptive rollout** schedule matches and slightly exceeds a full 4K rollout baseline and even outperforms a 7B base model, while using tokens more efficiently.